mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Central Supply Catalogue: Robots

 **Robotics Lab Fabrication Chamber:**
-Robotics laboratories are often equipped with a 128- Slot fabrication chamber, capable of building a Size
-6 robot body, including a power source and material input bins.
+Robotics laboratories are often equipped with a 128-Slot fabrication chamber, capable of building a Size 6 robot body, including a power source and material input bins.
 A smaller 64-Slot fabrication chamber capable of building a Size 5 robot body is also

-FABRICATION CHAMBER TL COMPLEXITY TIME REQUIREMENT COST Basic 8 Mechanical parts only 2 hours 250000
+FABRICATION CHAMBER TL COMPLEXITY TIME REQUIREMENT COST

+Basic 8 Mechanical parts only 2 hours 250000
 Improved 10 Simple electronics
 Primitive robot brain